Courtney Taylor-Taylor

 Courtney A. Taylor (born July 20, 1967), known as Courtney Taylor-Taylor, is an American singer-songwriter from Portland, Oregon.
-He is the lead singer and guitarist of alternative rock band The Dandy Warhols, a band he co-founded.
+He is the lead singer and guitarist of alternative rock band the Dandy Warhols, a band he co-founded.
 Taylor-Taylor has written the majority of the band's songs.

-Taylor-Taylor has co-written a graphic novel entitled One Model Nation, about a fictional 1970s German krautrock band.
+Taylor-Taylor has written a graphic novel entitled One Model Nation, about a fictional 1970s German krautrock band.
 It was released in 2009.
 This was accompanied by a studio album titled Totalwerks, Vol. 1 (1969–1977), a fake greatest hits album by the fictional band, released in 2012.

 Early life and education

 Taylor-Taylor attended Sunset High School in Beaverton, a suburb of Portland, and studied sociology, psychology and music at Cascade College, also in Portland.
 He recalls sticking out as a teenager: "You don't fit in if you're a make-up-wearing weirdo, surrounded by large, clumsy guys and cheerleaders."
 He found refuge in the work of Friedrich Nietzsche and Kurt Vonnegut.
 It was there that he met future bandmate Peter Holmström.

 After graduating, Taylor-Taylor worked as a mechanic while playing drums for local band Nero's Rome.
-He was also the drummer in the Portland-based glam rock/pop band The Beauty Stab.
+He was also the drummer in the Portland-based glam rock/pop band the Beauty Stab.

 Career

 Music career

-Taylor-Taylor appears in and narrates the film Dig!, a documentary chronicling the early years of the relationship between his band, The Dandy Warhols, and The Brian Jonestown Massacre.
+Taylor-Taylor appears in and narrates the film Dig!, a documentary chronicling the early years of the relationship between his band, the Dandy Warhols, and the Brian Jonestown Massacre.

 Non-music career

 Taylor-Taylor appeared in an episode of the second season of the TV show Veronica Mars, "Cheatty Cheatty Bang Bang", performing the song "Love Hurts".
 He appeared in the 2009 music documentary film The Heart Is a Drum Machine, as well as a 2011 episode of the Australian music quiz television show Spicks and Specks.

 Taylor-Taylor was one of the contributors to the book Sex Tips from Rock Stars by Paul Miles, published by Omnibus Press in July 2010.

+Taylor-Taylor is also the co-host of the podcast, Deep Dive: Wine Acoustics.